vectorclash/image-optimizer/README.md

 ## Why the Safety Margin?

-The tool uses a 3KB safety margin by default (targets 37KB for 40KB limit) because:
+The tool uses a 1KB safety margin by default (targets 39KB for 40KB limit) because:

-- **Filesystem overhead**: File sizes on disk vs. actual file sizes differ slightly
+- **Filesystem overhead**: File sizes on disk vs. actual file sizes can differ slightly
-- **Finder/Explorer display**: macOS Finder and Windows Explorer sometimes show rounded values
-- **QA compliance**: Ensures files clearly pass file size checks
-- **Buffer room**: Prevents edge cases where files are just barely over the limit
+- **Edge case protection**: Ensures files that are close to the limit get processed and optimized
+- **Consistent results**: Provides a small buffer for compression variations

-You can adjust this with `--safety-margin` if needed.
+You can adjust this with `--safety-margin` if needed (e.g., `--safety-margin 2048` for 2KB).

 ## Tips

 - **For web images**: 40KB default is ideal for most use cases
-- **For QA**: The 3KB safety margin ensures files pass visual inspection in Finder
+- **For QA**: The 1KB safety margin ensures files stay under target while maximizing quality
 - **Keep originals**: Default behavior creates `optimized` folder - originals stay safe
 - **Test first**: Process a few images before doing large batches
-- **Adjust safety margin**: Increase to 4-5KB if files still appear slightly over in Finder
+- **Adjust safety margin**: Increase to 2-3KB if you need more buffer (e.g., `--safety-margin 2048`)
 - **Use recursive mode**: Process entire project directories at once with `--recursive`

 ## License